You can ask us a question at the bottom of the page.

 Q: How big is Evojam?
 How big do you want to be?

 A: As of October 2018 Evojam is 17 engineers and 7 people in founder, Office, HR, PM and Sales roles.
 Our plan is to grow to around 40 people.
 Keeping the atmosphere small, interactive and productive is our primary focus.

 Q: What's the legal form of the contract?

 A: We cooperate with most of our employees through a freelance contract (company-company).
 This minimizes taxes and has the most options for flexibility.

 Q: Do you work remotely?

-A: Rarely.
-We've made a conscious decision to work at our office because cooperation is the most efficient and creative.
-Work does happen remotely from time-to-time, but as a rule-of-thumb, it's not our preference.
+A: Work does happen remotely from time-to-time, we have also full-time remote employees, but as a rule-of-thumb, it's not our preference.

 Q: If you hire me what project will I work on?